jamesplease/redux-resource/docs/faq/state-tree.md

 #### Can I store additional metadata for resources within `meta`?

 You can, and we encourage it.
-We recommend that you avoid changing the values of the request statuses directly (use the built-in Action Types to do this), but feel free to store anything else in there that you want.
+We recommend that you avoid changing the values of the request statuses directly (use the built-in Action types to do this), but feel free to store anything else in there that you want.

-The best way to add support for custom metadata is by writing [plugins]('../guides/plugins.md') to add support custom Action Types in a resource's reducer.
+The best way to add support for custom metadata is by writing [plugins]('../guides/plugins.md') to add support custom Action types in a resource's reducer.

 #### Can I store additional properties on each state slice?